Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #12`

 Adam de la Zerda, PhD, the assistant professor of structural biology, sees the new imaging technique as a "potential step for assessing cancer drug efficacy."

-Scientists out of the University of Queensland in Australia found that if cancerous DNA, of any kind, was present in this experiment that the gold nanoparticles would change color.
+Scientists out of the University of Queensland in Australia found that if cancerous DNA, of any kind, was present in this experiment, the gold nanoparticles would change color.

 "We certainly don’t know yet whether it’s the holy grail for all cancer diagnostics, but it looks really interesting as an incredibly simple universal marker of cancer, and as an accessible and inexpensive technology that doesn’t require complicated lab-based equipment like DNA sequencing" - Matt Trau, professor of chemistry at the University of Queensland |